-Moneys held in any fund or account held in the custody of the City referred to in the Bond Ordinance may be invested in Permitted Investments; provided, however, that no such investment shall be made for a period extending longer than the date when the moneys invested may be needed for the purpose for which such fund or account was created.
+Moneys held in any fund or account held in the custody of the City referred to in the Bond Ordinance may be invested in Permitted Investments in accordance with the Federal Tax Certificate; provided, however, that no such investment shall be made for a period extending longer than the date when the moneys invested may be needed for the purpose for which such fund or account was created.
 All earnings on any investments held in any fund or account shall accrue to and become a part of such fund or account.
 In determining the amount held in any fund or account under any of the provisions of the Bond Ordinance, obligations shall be valued at the lower of the cost or the market value thereof.